-Warning: To prevent damage to the power supply or motherboard, please use a power supply that contains a 24-pin and two 8-pin power connectors.
-Be sure to connect these power supply connectors to the 24-pin power connector (JPW1) and two 8-pin power connectors (JPW2, JPW3) on the motherboard.
-Failure in doing so will void the manufacturer warranty on your power supply and motherboard.
+Warning: To avoid damaging the power supply or motherboard, be sure to use an SMCI-proprietary power supply that contains a 24-pin and four 8-pin power connectors for your system.
+Connect these power supply connectors to the 24-pin power connector (JPWR5) and the 8-pin power connectors (JPWR1~4) on the motherboard.
+Failure to do so will void the manufacturer warranty on your power supply and motherboard.